 Some of the existing transmission structures have one to 10 guy wires depending on the structure type.
-Guy wires attach at various points along the structure and are anchored at the ground (by plate or screw anchors) to lend stability to structures (see Appendix D, Figure D-5).
+Guy wires attach at various points along the structure and are anchored at the ground (by plate or screw anchors) to lend stability to structures (see Appendix D, Figure D-4).
 If anchor locations need to be moved, existing guy wires would be cut off below grade and the anchors left in place.
 New anchor locations would be placed within 75 feet of new poles.
 Holes excavated for plate anchors would be 4.5 feet wide by 7 feet long (about 31 square feet of disturbance per anchor).
 A trench approximately 6 to 12 inches wide by 2 to 3 feet deep would be dug to connect the anchor rod to the plate anchor.
 Plate anchors would be set in crushed rock and the remainder of the hole would be backfilled with native soil.
 Helical anchors-which are screwed directly into the soil, minimizing the disturbance area and generating no spoils-would be used in wetland areas where soil conditions permit.
+Each pole for the new steel three-pole steel structure at 34/3 would be installed on drilled pier foundations that require placing a rebar-anchor bolt cage in the excavation hole, and then filling the hole with concrete.
+Once the concrete is set, the pole would be attached to the anchor bolt cage.

-The height of replaced wood-pole structures would be similar to existing structures in most cases, ranging from 45 to 95 feet above ground depending on terrain, requirements for road crossings, and the distance between the top of low-growing vegetation and the conductor (Appendix D, Figure D-5).
+The height of replaced wood-pole structures would be similar to existing structures in most cases, ranging from 45 to 95 feet above ground depending on terrain, requirements for road crossings, and the distance between the top of low-growing vegetation and the conductor (Appendix D, Figure D-4).
 Proposed wood-pole structure heights in some locations would be increased by approximately 5 to 35 feet to provide increased clearance from the conductor to the ground and allow for the addition of fiber optic cable on the Shelton-Fairmount section.
+One existing 70-foot tall, three-pole wood transmission structure (34/3) with guy wires would be replaced with an 85-foot tall, self-supporting, galvanized tubular three-pole steel structure.